-- We send your scores, data derived from your scores, and other information you provide during testing to your school and district.
+- We send your scores, data derived from your scores, other information you provide during testing to your school and district.
 In addition, your scores may be sent to your state for educational, diagnostic, and/or reporting purposes.
 (Students who test away from the school they regularly attend will have their scores shared with the school they regularly attend and their scores will not be shared with the school at which they tested.
 Homeschooled students' scores won't be shared with the school that administers the test.)

-- When you request that we send your scores to colleges or other organizations as designated by you on your answer sheet, we send your scores as well as certain demographic information from your school, district, or state and other information you provide during testing sufficient for identity matching to those colleges and organizations in accordance with the College Board website at sat.org/scores.
+- When you request that we send your scores to colleges or other organizations as designated by you during school day testing, we send your scores as well as certain demographic information from your school, district, or state and other information you provide during testing sufficient for identity matching to those colleges and organizations in accordance with the College Board website at sat.org/scores.

-- When you request that we send your scores to colleges or other organizations via your College Board account, we send your scores as well as certain demographic information and other information you provide to College Board to those colleges and organizations in accordance with the College Board website at sat.org/scores.
+- When you request that we send your scores to colleges or other organizations through your personal College Board account, we send your scores as well as certain demographic information and other information you provide to College Board to those colleges and organizations in accordance with the College Board website at sat.org/scores.

 - To ensure the integrity of the SAT, for security reasons, or for other reasons in our sole discretion, College Board reserves the right to bar any individual or group of individuals from registering for and/or taking any College Board assessment.

-- If College Board becomes aware that you or someone else may be in imminent danger, including a determination based on the content of your Essay, we reserve the right to contact the appropriate individuals or agencies, including your parents, guardians, high school, or law enforcement agencies.
-We may also provide the relevant Essay or other content, along with any personal information, to those contacted.
-(Essays may be required in certain SAT School Day administrations.)
+- If College Board becomes aware that you or someone else may be in imminent danger, we reserve the right to contact the appropriate individuals or agencies, including your parents, guardians, high school, or law enforcement agencies.
+We may also provide the relevant content, along with any personal information, to those contacted.

-- After the SAT, we may send you an email invitation requesting you to participate in a test experience survey or to answer sample test questions.
-If you provide us with an email address, you may receive an invitation via email.
+- After the SAT, you may be asked to participate in a test experience survey.
 Participation is optional and will not affect your scores.

-- College Board takes steps to ensure that registration records are properly handled and processed, and that answer sheets are properly handled and scored.
-In the unlikely event of a problem with shipping or processing registration materials, answer sheets, score reports, scoring the test, or score reporting, College Board will correct the error, if possible, and may schedule a makeup test for impacted test takers.
-These are your sole remedies in relation to such issues.
-College Board has sole discretion in determining whether to score lost answer sheets that are eventually recovered.
+- College Board takes steps to ensure that registration records are properly processed, that answers are properly processed, and tests are properly scored.
+In the unlikely event of a problem with shipping or processing testing materials, or score reports, or with scoring the test, or score reporting, College Board will correct the error, if possible, and may schedule a makeup test for impacted test takers.
+This is your sole remedy in relation to such issues.
+College Board has sole discretion in determining whether to score corrupted and irrecoverable answers that are eventually recovered.

 - You must follow the local policies of your school.
-All personal property brought into the test center, such as purses, bags, backpacks, mobile phones, calculators, and other electronic devices, may be subject to search at the discretion of College Board, its contractors, and testing staff.
-Searches may include the use of tools, such as metal detecting wands used on individuals and personal property or other methods, that detect prohibited devices and/or their use.
-College Board, its contractors, and testing staff may confiscate and retain for a reasonable period of time any personal property suspected of having been used, or capable of being used, in violation of our test security and fairness policies, for further investigation.
+All personal property brought into the test site, such as purses, bags, backpacks, mobile phones, calculators and other electronic devices, may be subject to search at the discretion of College Board and testing staff.
+Searches may include the use of tools or other methods, that detect prohibited devices and/or their use.
+College Board and testing staff may confiscate and retain for a reasonable period of time any personal property suspected of having been used, or capable of being used, in violation of our test security and fairness policies, for further investigation.

-- College Board and the test site will not be responsible for personal property, including prohibited items, brought to the test site on test day that becomes lost, stolen, or damaged.
+- College Board and your school will not be responsible for personal property, including prohibited items, brought to the test site on test day that becomes lost, stolen, or damaged.

 - College Board may update its policies and requirements from time to time, including without limitation Testing Device requirements, and they are subject to change up to 1 week prior to your test date.
 You are required to review these prior to each test administration.

-- All answers and answer documents you submit on the SAT, including all essay responses, are owned by College Board, and these may be used by College Board for any purpose, subject to Privacy Policies located on the College Board website at collegeboard.org/privacy-center, and these Testing Rules; however you have independent rights to your scores, including the right to access, retain, and use your scores.
+- All answers and answer documents you submit on the digital SAT are owned by College Board, and these may be used by College Board for any purpose, subject to the Privacy Policies located on the College Board website at collegeboard.org/privacy-center, and these Testing Rules; however you have independent rights to your scores, including the right to access, retain, and use your scores.

 - General Arbitration Rules ("General Arbitration Rules")